snorklerjoe/pv-hot-water/core/DEVELOPMENT.md

 **TODO: add a poetry script or something based on the toml config files to facilitate this.**

-A test page should exist at `/test-page/` from the root of the webserver (such as `http://localhost:5000/test-page/`).
+A test page should then be available at `/test-page/` from the root of the webserver (such as `http://localhost:5000/test-page/`).

+## Default / Testing Configuration

+Configuration suitable for testing can be found in `/core/default_conf`.
+This will be copied into a Docker volume for production, and modified on the production server.